-Weller has been a staple for me, and I know many other jewelers who swear by Weller’s WE1010NA.
-It’s at a pretty affordable price, and it’s pretty much the industry standard.
+Weller has been a staple for me, and I know many other jewelry makers who swear by Weller’s WE1010NA.
+It’s affordable, and it’s pretty much the industry standard.
 It’s got a big temperature range, which is good because it works for both regular lower temperature solder and lead-free solder.
-If you want to replace the tips yourself, they’re easy to find, and they’re easy to use.
+If you want to replace the tips yourself, they’re easy to find (this one’s a biggie!), and they’re easy to use.

-This iron helps the solder flow like buttah.
+This iron helps the solder flow like buttah — BUTTAH, I TELL YOU!
 The rheostat temp control is intuitive and easy to keep an eye on.

 The pen tip means you’re much less likely to want to crowd the hot end with enthusiastic fingers, and working sessions can go longer because it’s so darn lightweight.

 Only thing I didn’t like about this model was the soldering iron stand.
 Get one that’s more stable (try the Noah Premium Soldering Iron Holder with Brass Coil Tip Cleaner).